Mattral/FineTune-LLAMA3/README.md

-LLAMA 3 finetuneing.
+currently LLAMA 3 finetuneing.

-Will update more later.
+Will update more LLMs later.